danstowell/Quarks2/README.md

 		fetchInfo: {tag: "latest"}       # usually don't need special fetchInfo for the default bleeding-edge checkout, but you'd put it here if you need it
 	}

-In many cases you do NOT need to add fetchInfo at the root - for example, by default the \git method simply fetches the "master" branch, which in most cases is fine.
+In many cases you do NOT need to add fetchInfo at the root - for example, by default the \git method simply fetches the "master" branch, which in most cases is fine. "compat" is a list of SC "major.minor" versions that this quark version is compatible with (if missing, compatible with all).
+Similarly, the key "platform" can be a list of specific platform compatibilities (eg ["mac", "windows", "linux"]).